- net-zero-engineering-year-industry-msc

 SSESW

-Dr Siobhán McAlister's research interests are in the broad fields of youth, social justice and criminal justice.
-She has a particular interest in in-depth qualitative research with marginalised groups, including those who have experience of care and/ or justice systems.
+Dr Siobhán McAlister's research interests are in the fields of young people and conflict legacy, social justice and criminal justice.
+She has particular interest in participatory research with children and young people on topics deemed more sensitive.

 SSESW